-Drawing Sheet 6 - Detail Sheet
+Drawing Sheet 6 - Detail Sheet-2

 - 1. Splash pool surface dimension should be called out (or show on the utilities plan).
 The splash pool has been dimensioned.
-Resolved. - Rain Garden should consist of 2" 3" mulch on top of 2.5' to 4' thick Planting Soil (Engineered soil mix for bioretention systems designed to exfiltrate, MSH Vol.2.
+Resolved. - 2.
+Rain Garden should consist of 2" 3" mulch on top of 2.5' to 4' thick Planting Soil (Engineered soil mix for bioretention systems designed to exfiltrate, MSH Vol.2.
 Ch.2 Pg.
 26).
 The mulch and underlying soil has been dimensioned and detailed.
 The soil layer depth dimension should match with the label.
 The soil as specified is suitable for MassDOT planting soil, but not for exfiltration.
 Please refers to 30" minimum depth of Engineered Soil Mix with 40% sand, 20-30% topsoil, and 30-40% compost as specified on MSH Vol.2.
 Ch.2 Pg.
 26. The detail has been revised as requested.
-Resolved. - 3.
-Show constructed wetland detail to indicate required volume for deep marsh and shallow marsh.
-The percentages of the deep and shallow marsh areas has been specified.
-Please include the detention basin calculations % area table in the plan set.
-The pocket wetland ratios are presented on Detail Sheet 2 and Attachment A. Resolved.
+Resolved.